-A career as a professional addictions counselor offers a chance to have a valuable
+A career as a professional addiction counselor offers a chance to have a valuable

 impact on people's lives.
-Through using effective sets of skills and knowledge, addictions
+Through using effective sets of skills and knowledge, addiction

 counselors are able to meet the various needs of the individuals and families who